sourcegraph/about/handbook/engineering/adding_ping_data.md

     - Ensure a CHANGELOG entry is added, and that the two sources of truth for ping data are updated along with your PR:
       - Pings documentation: https://docs.sourcegraph.com/admin/pings
       - The Site-admin > Pings page, e.g.: https://sourcegraph.com/site-admin/pings
-3. Determine if any transformations/ETL jobs are required, and if so, add them to the [script](https://console.cloud.google.com/storage/browser/_details/sg-analytics-data/dataflow/pipelines/udf/transform.js?project=telligentsourcegraph&authuser=0&angularJsUrl=%2Fstorage%2Fbrowser%2F_details%2Fsg-analytics-data%2Fdataflow%2Fpipelines%2Fudf%2Ftransform.js%3Fproject%3Dtelligentsourcegraph%26authuser%3D1)
+3. Determine if any transformations/ETL jobs are required, and if so, add them to the [script](https://console.cloud.google.com/storage/browser/_details/sg-analytics-data/dataflow/pipelines/udf/transform.js?project=telligentsourcegraph&authuser=0&angularJsUrl=%2Fstorage%2Fbrowser%2F_details%2Fsg-analytics-data%2Fdataflow%2Fpipelines%2Fudf%2Ftransform.js%3Fproject%3Dtelligentsourcegraph%26authuser%3D1).
 4. Open a PR to change [the schema](https://github.com/sourcegraph/analytics/tree/master/BigQuery%20Schemas) with Business Operations (EricB and Dan) as approvers.
 Keep in mind:
-	- Check the data types sent in the JSON match up with the BigQuery schema (e.g. aA JSON '1' will not match up with a BigQuery integer).
+	- Check the data types sent in the JSON match up with the BigQuery schema (e.g. a JSON '1' will not match up with a BigQuery integer).
 	- Every field in the BigQuery schema should be `"mode": "NULLABLE"`.
 There will be instances on the older Sourcegraph versions that will not be sending new data fields, and this will cause pings to fail.

 ## Changing the BigQuery schema

-1. Use the merged JSON to update the schema in the test table `ericbrodymoore$ bq --project_id=telligentsourcegraph update --schema schema.json sourcegraph_analytics.update_checks_backup`
+1. Use the merged JSON to update the schema in the test table `bq --project_id=telligentsourcegraph update --schema schema.json sourcegraph_analytics.update_checks_backup`
-2. Once the test is complete and the changes are ready to be implemented, run the same command on the table `ericbrodymoore$ bq --project_id=telligentsourcegraph update --schema schema.json sourcegraph_analytics.update_checks`
+2. Once the test is complete and the changes are ready to be implemented, run the same command on the table `bq --project_id=telligentsourcegraph update --schema schema.json sourcegraph_analytics.update_checks`

 To get the current schema for any reason, use `bq --project_id=telligentsourcegraph --format=prettyjson show sourcegraph_analytics.update_checks > schema.json`